Welcome

 Non-members are welcome to attend our meetings at a charge of £3.

-If you turn in at The Armitt Museum, park in the car parks at the bottom of the hill (free in the evenings) then walk up the hill.
+Turn in to the campus at The Armitt Museum, park in the car parks about 50m up the hill (free in the evenings) then walk a little further up the hill.
 The Beehive is the single storey building on your right, the Langdale Building is slightly further, up the steps to the flat area and is again on your right.

-The committee always welcomes suggestions for future talks; if you have suggestions for talks, comments on what we are doing or if you want to become a member email us at ambleside.nhs@gmail.com.
+The committee always welcomes suggestions for future talks and comments on what we are doing; or if you want to become a member email us at anhs@anhs.org.uk.

 Our programmes for previous years are available at the heading tab.